apigee-127/bagpipes/README.md

 The "first" fitting selects the first element of an array passed in.
 The "path" fitting selects the "user" attribute from the object passed on by the first fitting.
 Thus, the result from our example is "Scott".

-Or, say we want to get all the names as an array.
+Or, say we want to get all the names from our data as an array.
 We could simply do it like this:

 ```
  getUserNames:
    - pick: name
 ```

-Obivously, these are trivial examples, but you can create pipes as long and as complex as you wish.
+Obviously, these are trivial examples, but you can create pipes as long and as complex as you wish.
 In fact, you can even write your own fittings... but we're getting ahead of ourselves.

 ### Fitting Definition

 When you want to use a fitting, you have 2 options:

-1. A system or user fitting with zero or a single input can be defined in-line, as we have shown above.
+1. A system or user fitting with zero or one input can be defined in-line, as we have shown above.
 2. A fitting with configuration or more complex inputs may need to be defined before use.

 Let's look at the 2nd type.
 Here's an example of a fitting that calls out to an API with a  URL that looks like